 Mr and Mrs Andrews.
 Although this portrait was not painted during Gainsborough's time in Bath it does show that perhaps, he was a landscape artist at heart.

-Gainsborough's two daughters.
-They would have laughed and skipped up to that front door.
+Gainsborough's two daughters, Mary and Margaret.
+They skipped up to that front door.

 The Byam family painted in Bath in 1762.
 Their wealth came from the sugar plantations.

 This front door is number 17, The Circus, Bath.
 Approaching, The Circus, are three roads, Gay Street from the south, where Jane Austen lived for a short while, Bennet Street from the North East, which leads to The Upper Assembly Rooms and Brock Street to the North West which leads to the Royal Crescent.
 These three roads enter The Circus, dividing this circular road exactly into thirds.
 Number 17 is in the northern third and is near the entrance to Bennett Street.